How Do Payday Loans Affect Your Credit Score? What You Need to Know

 READ MORE: How long do payday loans stay in the system?

-To top it off, an account in collections and a lost lawsuit both negatively impact your “payment history,” which plays one of the largest roles in calculating your score.
+To top it off, an account in collections and a lost lawsuit negatively impact your “payment history,” which is another key factor used to calculate your credit score.

 READ MORE: How to find out if you have outstanding payday loans